Sugar Coated Fried Dough Recipe

 5. First Rise:

-• Let the dough rise in a warm place for 1-1.5 hours, or until doubled in size.
+• Cover the bowl with plastic wrap or a clean kitchen towel and let it rise in a warm place for 1-1.5 hours, or until doubled in size.

 6. Shape the Dough:

-• Turn the dough out onto a lightly floured surface.
+• Turn the dough out onto a lightly floured surface and roll it out to about 1/2-inch thickness.

 8. Fry the Dough:

-• Heat the vegetable oil in a deep fryer or a large, heavy-bottomed pot to 350°F (175°C).
+• Heat the vegetable oil in a deep fryer or large heavy-bottomed pot to 350°F (175°C).

 • Fry for 2-3 minutes per side, or until golden brown.